aabbas02/Proximal-Alt-Min-for-ULS-UDGP/README.md

 * To reproduce any of the results in [2], run the corerresponding file in the `figures` folder.
 For example, to reproduce Figure 3(a), run `main_3a.m`.

 * For linux systems, replace ' \ ' in the main.m files in the `figures` folder by ' / '.
-These replacements need to be made in line 2 (all main files) and line 5 (main_3a.m only).
+These replacements need to be made in line 2 and line 5.

 ## List of data files tested